SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

-Prompts
+# Prompts - Chain of Thoughts (CoT)

+## Context the System
 Act as an MC/DC Test Engineer.
 Your task is to evaluate a boolean expresion provided and identify all conditions and decisions that must be tested for Modified Condition/Decision Coverage.
+We consider just natrual numbers including 0.
 Can you return me the result as an array?

+## Defining the return type
-An example expression is (a > 10) | (b < 9) and the regarding array is [[11, 9], [0, 0], [0, 9]]
+I want the result in the following json format: An example expression is (a > 10) | (b < 9) which leads to the following json output: [ { "x": "1", "y": "10" }, { "x": "0", "y": "0" }, { "x": "1", "y": "0" } ].
+Do you understand it?

+## Requesting the output
-Given is the following expression: (x > 0) \& (y < 10).
-Please return me the states.
+Please consider the following expression (x < 10).
+Return me just the states to consider for MC/DC coverage and the values in the JSON-Format.

+## Rerun the prompt as the prior results was false